otienomaurice1/city_salary_capstone/README (1).md

 Thanks to:

-- **Professor Lopez**, DS-201, Lafayette College
+- **Professor Lopez**, The greatest professor at Lafayette colleg, for instructing us through DS-201,
 - Open-source libraries: pandas, seaborn, scikit-learn, LightGBM
-- City of Philadelphia, New York, and San Francisco for transparency
+- City of Philadelphia, New York, and San Francisco for transparency and the data.